napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 Adding resources {#defining_resources}
 ================

-The data folder within your project folder contains a `appstructure.json` file.
+The data folder within your project folder contains an `appstructure.json` file.
 This file describes the general structure of your app and any additional resources that are required.
-Objects in this file can be split up into three different types:
+Objects in this file can be split up into three different categories:
-- Resources: static often read only data such as images, a window, meshes etc.
+- [Resources](@ref resources): static often read only data such as an image, window, mesh etc.
-- Entities: objects that structure functionality by combining a set of components
+- [Entities](@ref scene): objects that structure functionality by combining a set of components
-- Components: add functionality to an entity and receive an update call
+- [Components](@ref scene): add functionality to an entity and receive an update call

-Please refer to [Resource](@ref resources) to learn more about reosurces and to [Scene](@ref scene) for more information on entities and components.
+Refer to the [Resource](@ref resources) and [Scene](@ref scene) documentation for more information.

-As you can see a blank app already contains a window resource:
+Every blank app contains a window and a scene:

 ```
 {